Here’s the thing — this was supposed to turn into a be-all-end-all post on the topic of cloud kitchen business models.

 However, places like this have a difficult time capturing their slice of the market (and holding on to it).
 More often than not, the menu items are neither innovative nor high-quality.

 Business scaling — easy.
-Scaling this model is easy if you can find a centrally-located place without too much competition (processes, know-how, and software solutions easily transferable).
+Scaling this model is easy if you can find a centrally-located place without too much competition (processes, know-how, and software solutions are easily transferable).

 Okay, now, let’s talk about why you are here, the reason you have scrolled all the way down to the bottom of the page, the answer to the question: